vaporvee/discord-rpc-godot/README.md

 <img src="/project/assets/discordgodot_banner.png" alt="Project Banner" />

+Discord recently released its new SDK.
+This plugin will get a huge overhaul and new docs as soon as possible.
+    <a href="https://discord.com/blog/announcing-discord-social-sdk-to-power-game-comms" target="_blank">Discord's anouncement</a>

+---

 ### This is for the Discord Game SDK NOT the Embedded App SDK
 **Discord RPC Plugin for GDScript with an easy-to-use code pattern in Godot Engine 4.1+, with optional Editor Rich Presence!
 (Compatible with Linux, Windows, & MacOS)**<br><br>
 <br />